 Two or more Dependency Tables can be linked together (i.e. output variables in one table can be used as input variables in another table) to specify complex relationships

 Dependency Tables are evaluated in the order they are declared in the .ami file.

+Dependency Tables are not passed to the AMI_Init function in **AMI_parameters_in.

 The following elements define a Dependency Table: